-- Level 1 Quoted market prices in active markets for identical assets or liabilities. - Level 2 Inputs other than Level 1 inputs that are either directly or indirectly observable, such as quoted market prices, interest rates and yield curves. - Level 3 Unobservable inputs developed using estimates of assumptions developed by the Company, which reflect those that a market participant would use.
+- Level 1 Quoted market prices in active markets for identical assets or liabilities. - Level 2 Inputs other than Level 1 inputs that are either directly or indirectly observable, such as quoted market prices, interest rates and yield curves - Level 3 Unobservable inputs developed using estimates of assumptions developed by the Company, which reflect those that a market participant would use.

-At March 31, 2022, investments include U.S. Treasury securities and corporate debt securities, including corporate bonds and commercial paper, which are valued either based on recent trades of securities in inactive markets or based on quoted market prices of similar instruments and other significant inputs derived from or corroborated by observable market data.
+At March 31, 2023, investments include U.S. Treasury securities, U.S. government-sponsored enterprise securities and corporate debt securities, including corporate bonds and commercial paper, which are valued either based on recent trades of securities in inactive markets or based on quoted market prices of similar instruments and other significant inputs derived from or corroborated by observable market data.